Join Here | Log In

 Norepinephrine transporter, autonomic nervous system:

 Both rare mutations and more common gene variants that code for the norepinephrine transporter (SLC6A2 gene) are linked to POTS.
-Additionally, certain medications are NET inhibitors – some tricyclic antidepressants and certain ADHD medications.[ref]
-Additionally, some research points towards epigenetic modification of the SLC6A2 gene as a cause of POTS.
-Epigenetic changes are ways that genes can be turned off (or on) for transcription.
-In this case, the researchers think that epigenetic markers decrease the availability of the norepinephrine transporter in POTS. [ref]
+Additionally, common medications can be NET inhibitors such as some tricyclic antidepressants and certain ADHD medications.[ref]

 Medications that impact NET may be helpful in POTS.
-Atomoxetine (Strattera) is an ADHD medication that targets the norepinephrine transporter.
+For example, atomoxetine (Strattera) is an ADHD medication that targets the norepinephrine transporter.
 In a clinical trial, it has been shown to significantly increase the standing heart rate in POTS patients.[ref]
+Note that this may not be a good option for everyone.
+An animal study showed that atomoxetine increased histamine levels (in the brain).[ref]

-Research shows that for many people, POTS can be due to an autoimmune attack on either the adrenergic system or the renin-angiotensin system.[ref][ref]
+Research shows that for some people, POTS can be due to an autoimmune attack on either the adrenergic system or the renin-angiotensin system.[ref][ref]
 Both systems are important in heart rate and blood flow.

 For example, a small study in 2018 found that most patients with POTS in their study had angiotensin II type 1 receptor antibodies (IgG) as well as adrenergic activation, showing an autoimmune activation of that receptor.
 Interestingly, losartan, a commonly used hypertension medication that acts on the angiotensin II receptor, reduced the receptor activity down to the same levels as the control.[ref]